xmartlabs/XmartRecyclerView/README.md

 ## Changelog

-The Changelog for this project can be found in the [CHANGELOG.md](CHANGELOG.md) file.
+The changelog for this project can be found in the [CHANGELOG](CHANGELOG.md) file.